rstudio/shiny-server/README.md

 ## Configuration

-Shiny Server offers two distinct ways of deploying applications:
+Shiny Server offers three distinct ways of deploying applications:

 * Explicitly declare one or more applications in the configuration file.
 For each application you can specify the URL, application directory path, log directory, and which user to run the application as.
+* Serve up a directory which can contain a combination of static assets (HTML files, images, PDFs, etc.), Shiny applications, and subdirectories.
+Any subdirectory name that ends with `.shiny` is assumed to be a Shiny application directory (note that `.shiny` should not be included in the URL).
 * Configure a URL path to be "autouser"; any user with a home directory on the system can deploy applications simply by creating a `~/ShinyApp` directory and placing their Shiny applications in direct subdirectories.<p>For example, if `/users` is configured to be an autouser path, and the user `jeffreyhorner` creates a folder `~/ShinyApps/testapp` that contains a `server.R` and a `ui.R` file, then browsing to `http://hostname/users/jeffreyhorner/testapp/` would automatically load that application.</p>

 A single Shiny Server instance can host zero or more explicitly-declared applications and zero or more autouser URLs at the same time; you don't need to choose one or the other.